writing

 For those who don’t know, matched betting involves taking advantage of online bookmaker offers (especially welcome offers) to generate a guaranteed profit.
 It is emphatically not the same as gambling (which I don’t recommend at all).
 As per my blog post Can You Make Money from Matched Betting? if you are new to this field I recommend starting with the matched betting support and advisory service Outplayed [referral link] previously called Profit Accumulator.
 You can earn up to £45 (tax free) by taking advantage of the offers available to free members.
 You could then leave it at that or sign up as a full member with unlimited profit potential.

-This online share trading platform is offering anyone who signs up and deposits a minimum of £1 a free share.
+Various online share trading platforms offer free shares to anyone opening an account with them.
+One of my favourites is Trading 212, which periodically offers anyone who signs up and deposits a minimum of £1 a free share.
 This is chosen at random but could be worth up to £100.
 You can sell this after three days if you wish and withdraw the proceeds (including your initial deposit) after 30 days.
-I got a share in Ford Motor Company which was worth about £8.
-Obviously this wasn’t as exciting as I might have hoped, but it was still – in effect – free money for almost no time or effort.
-And, who knows, the value of my share could skyrocket in future if the ‘internal combustion engine’ really catches on 😉 For more information on Trading 212, including how to get your free share, see my blog post Get a Free Share Worth Up to £100 With Trading 212.
-Note that the current free share offer closes on 8 June 2023.
+For more information on Trading 212, including how to get your free share when the offer is open, see my blog post Get a Free Share Worth Up to £100 With Trading 212.
+Another service offering free shares is the online wealth-building platform Wealthyhood.
+Learn here how you can get a free ETF share worth up to £200 by signing up with Wealthyhood.

 10. Selling Your Old Tech